V4Fire/Core/src/core/cache/README.md

 # core/cache

-## caches

 This module provides the base interface for a [[Cache]] data structure: a simple in-memory key-value storage, which can be useful to organize cache data structures.
 The submodules contain different implementations for that interface.
 The main module re-exports these implementations:

 * `AbstractCache` — an alias for [`core/cache/interface/Cache`](interface.ts);